proycon/spacy2folia/README.rst

 This results in a document ``test.folia.xml`` in the current working directory.

-You can also invoke the command line tool on one or more FoLiA documents as input (note that this will edit the given file in-place unless you set ``--stdout``!)
+You can also invoke the command line tool on one or more FoLiA documents as input:

 ``$ spacy2folia --model en_core_web_sm document.folia.xml``

+The output file will be written to the currrent working directory (so it may overwirte the input if it's in the same directory!)

 Usage from Python: